 A: Our road course is available year-round for a variety of public and private events.
-It is not open daily or to the public in general unless there is a suitable event booked due to the fact that insurance and staffing (control, grid, corner flaggers, fire/rescue, ambulance, security, etc) is required to use it.
-Most events are considered ‘private/non-spectator’ i.e. for registered drivers and their guests only due to insurance and liability reasons, but please inquire with the organizers.
+It is not open daily or to the public in general unless there is a suitable event arranged due to the fact that insurance and staffing (control, grid, corner flaggers, fire & rescue, ambulance, security, etc) is always required to use it.
+Most of what happens here are weekend High Performance Driving Events (“HPDE” or track days) with run groups based on driver experience and instructors provided for novices.
+The cost to participate is typically several hundred dollars a day and most of these events are considered ‘private/non-spectator’ i.e. for registered drivers and their guests only for insurance and liability reasons, but please inquire with the organizers directly.
 We are busiest on weekends each spring, summer, and fall – click here to see the frequently updated schedule, follow the links and sign up anytime for upcoming fun!

 Q: Do I need a racecar to drive on your road course?

 A: No you definitely do not need a racecar to drive on our road course, in fact the majority of participants are in stock(ish) street cars or track prepared cars that are often still street legal.
 You can even bring any street legal car, truck, or SUV (but no lifted trucks or big 4x4s, please) for our Track Attacks.
 People often ask what they need to drive fast here and the answer is almost always “a person age 18+ with a drivers license, an entry fee, and a street car that passes tech inspection.”
 Please click here to see the frequently updated schedule of driving events and get yourself registered for the next one!